 Filed under: Uncategorized | Tags: argyles, dopers, EPO, peloton, pro cycling is creepy, swampland for sale, Vaughters

-…to explain why a team stacked with old dopers (who all claim to have stopped using just about exactly however many years ago that the statute of limitations is, by pure coincidence) has been so successful while doping is still an acknowledged issue in the sport:
+…to explain why a team stacked with old dopers (who all claim to have stopped using just about exactly however many years ago matches the statute of limitations, by zany coincidence) has been so successful while doping is still an acknowledged issue in the sport:

 Sponsorship keeps the whole operation going, And once you had that, the doping started to stop, the level came down a little bit and all of a sudden we started winning races.